Applications to Graduate due September 15, 2014 for Fall 2014

 Fax: (910) 962-3609

 University of North Carolina

 The Department of Educational Leadership is committed to the professional preparation of highly skilled, creative and dedicated leaders for the schools of North Carolina and the entire nation.
 The programs are designed for motivated individuals interested in holding leadership positions in schools, school districts, school boards, educational agencies and/or university departments of Educational Leadership, Administration, Curriculum, Instruction, and Higher Education.

-Within this department are 6 distinct Watson College of Education programs: (1) Master's of School Administration (MSA) program, (2) Master's of Education in Curriculum, Instruction, and Supervision (M.Ed.
-CIS) (3) Master's of Education in Higher Education (M.Ed.
-HE) (4) Master's of Education in Leadership, Policy, and Advocacy in Early Childhood (M.Ed.
+Within this department are 6 distinct Watson College of Education programs: (1) Masters in School Administration (MSA) program, (2) Masters in Education in Curriculum, Instruction, and Supervision (M.Ed.
+CIS) (3) Masters in Education in Higher Education (M.Ed.
+HE) (4) Masters in Education in Leadership, Policy, and Advocacy in Early Childhood (M.Ed.
 LPA EC) (5) undergraduate Leadership Studies Minor (LED ), (6) Doctorate in Educational Leadership (Ed.D.) program.
 For those that already have a Master's degree, additional non-degree School Administration licensure and CIS licensure programs are available as well.

 We enjoy NCATE (national), Southern Association Accreditation (SACS-regional) and state accreditation in North Carolina at the Watson College and department levels.
 Our faculty members bring their experience in various leadership positions to the classroom while also conducting research in their area of expertise.